-Academic Achievements Evaluation Criteria Evaluation Items Excellent Very Good Good (1) C2.
-Skills for communication, reading, and writing in English, capabilities required for giving a good, clear oral presentation, and documentation and communication skills that contribute to active discussion.
-Has acquired skills for communication in English, and the presentation and documentation skills required for research activities at a sufficient level, and is capable of exercising these skills.
-Has acquired skills for communication in English, and the presentation and documentation skills required for research activities at a standard level, and is capable of exercising these skills.
-Has acquired skills for communication in English, and the presentation and documentation skills required for research activities at a minimum level, and is capable of exercising these skills. ive capability (2) D3.
-Ability to examine social needs and issues which are interlinked in a complex manner, using a top-down view to solve the problems through quantitative and logical thinking based on data, diverse perspectives, and advanced skills in information processing and analysis.
-Has acquired the ability to solve problems by quantitative and logical thinking based on data, diverse perspectives, and advanced skills for information analysis at a sufficient level, and is capable of exercising these skills.
-Has acquired the ability to solve problems by quantitative and logical thinking based on data, diverse perspectives, and advanced skills for information analysis at a standard level, and is capable of exercising these skills.
+(1) English, capabilities required for giving a good, clear oral presentation, and documentation and communication skills that contribute to active the presentation and documentation skills required for Has acquired skills for communication in English, and the presentation and documentation skills required for research activities at a standard level, and is capable of exercising these skills. the presentation and documentation skills required for ive capability (2) are interlinked in a complex manner, using a top-down view to solve the problems through quantitative and logical thinking based on data, diverse perspectives, and advanced skills in information processing and Has acquired the ability to solve problems by quantitative and logical thinking based on data, diverse perspectives, and advanced skills for information analysis at a sufficient level, and is capable of exercising these skills.
 Has acquired the ability to solve problems by quantitative and logical thinking based on data, diverse perspectives, and advanced skills for information analysis at a minimum level, and is capable of exercising these skills.
-Comprehensive (3) I2.
-Ability to provide the most appropriate system solution to a cross-sectional problem in the diversified and complicated information society based on the many forms of cutting edge information technology.
-Has a sufficient level of ability to provide the most appropriate system solution to a cross-sectional problem in the information society based on the many forms of cutting edge information technology, and is able to exercise this ability.
-Has a standard level of ability to provide the most appropriate system solution to a cross-sectional problem in the information society based on the many forms of cutting edge information technology, and is able to exercise this ability.
-Has a minimum level of ability to provide the most appropriate system solution to a cross-sectional problem in the information society based on the many forms of cutting edge information technology, and is able to exercise this ability.
-(4) E. Creative and logical thinking ability for analyzing practical issues and challenges in order to provide rational solutions that match social needs, as well as the capability to realize these solutions. issues and challenges to provide a rational solution and logical thinking required for analyzing practical issues and challenges to provide a rational solution Has acquired a minimum level of ability for creative and logical thinking required for analyzing practical issues and challenges to provide a rational solution that matches social needs, as well as the capabilities for realizing the solution, and is capable of exercising this ability.
+Comprehensi (3) 12.
+Ability to provide the most appropriate system solution to a cross-sectional problem in the diversified and complicated information society based on the many forms of cutting admainformation technology.
+Has a sufficient level of ability to provide the most appropriate system solution to a cross-sectional problem in the information society based on the many forms of cutting edge information technology, and is able to exercise this ability. problem in the information society based on the many forms of cutting edge information technology, and is Has a minimum level of ability to provide the most appropriate system solution to a cross-sectional problem in the information society based on the many forms of cutting edge information technology, and is able to exercise this ability.
+(4) E. Creative and logical thinking ability for analyzing practical issues and challenges in order to provide rational solutions that match social needs, as well as Has acquired a sufficient level of ability for creative and logical thinking required for analyzing practical issues and challenges to provide a rational solution that matches social needs, as well as the capabilities for realizing the solution, and is capable of exercising this ability.
+Has acquired a standard level of ability for creative and logical thinking required for analyzing practical issues and challenges to provide a rational solution that matches social needs, as well as the capabilities for realizing the solution, and is capable of exercising this ability.
+Has acquired a minimum level of ability for creative and logical thinking required for analyzing practical issues and challenges to provide a rational solution that matches social needs, as well as the capabilities for realizing the solution, and is capable of exercising this ability.